carbon-design-system/carbon-components-svelte/CONTRIBUTING.md

 - Inline: simple, static demos directly in the `.svx` file
 - `<FileSource src="/framed/Component/Example" />`: reactive state, `bind:this`, events, async behavior, or demos too large for inline.
 Add the Svelte file under `docs/src/pages/framed/{Component}/` (PascalCase name, for example `ReactiveComboBox.svelte`)

+Use a framed example whenever the demo contains script logic (state, handlers, async work).
+The full source shows in the docs, so keep it readable:

+- Do not add JSDoc to framed examples.
+They are usage demos, not the public API.
+Save typed JSDoc for the components under `src/`.
+- Add short, concise, high-value code comments only where they earn their place, such as flagging that demo code is not production guidance: `// For demo purposes only: NEVER hardcode secrets in production.` Skip comments that restate the code.
+- Simulate API or async behavior with `await new Promise((resolve) => setTimeout(resolve, 300))` rather than wiring up a real network call.
+See [`CopyInputAsync.svelte`](docs/src/pages/framed/CopyInput/CopyInputAsync.svelte).

 Other patterns:

 - `[!NOTE]` admonitions for accessibility and non-obvious caveats
 - Keyboard keys in prose: use `<DocKbd label="Enter" />` for named keys (`Enter`, `Escape`, `Shift`, `Ctrl`, `Space`, etc.). mdsvex auto-imports `DocKbd`; do not add a manual import.
 Do not use backticks (`Escape`), raw `<kbd>`, or bold (`**Enter**`).
 For combinations, use one component per key: `<DocKbd label="⌘" />+<DocKbd label="C" />`.
 Keep collective phrases as plain text ("arrow keys", "modifier keys", "keyboard navigation").
 Prop values and UI copy inside component examples are out of scope (e.g. `placeholder="Enter user name..."`, `shortcutText="⌘C"`).
 - Cross-links to related components: `[Modal](/components/Modal#modal-with-dropdowns)`
 - Reuse the same sample data shapes as neighboring examples on that page
+- For layout and spacing (flex, `gap`, stacked elements), use the [`Stack`](docs/src/pages/framed/Dropdown/MultipleDropdown.svelte) component rather than raw HTML with ad-hoc inline styles.
+Reserve hand-written layout markup for cases `Stack` cannot express.
+- Add `data-outline` to an element when an outline makes the demo clearer, for example marking a right-click target in a context menu.
+The framed module provides the global style; see `<p data-outline …>` in [`ContextMenuTarget.svelte`](docs/src/pages/framed/ContextMenu/ContextMenuTarget.svelte).

 #### Writing style